-The 4 Best Brain Games for Seniors
+The 4 Best Brain Games

 With retirement comes increased free time, which can leave seniors feeling uncertain as to how to fill their days.
 Younger adults have constant mental stimulation at work and with children, but seniors have to intentionally seek out activities to keep their minds sharp.
 Below are the top benefits of brain games for seniors as well as entertaining games which can also improve memory.